top of page

 Eyeless in Gaza

 Brought from my cousin’s Shropshire home early September 2023, the spalted limewood log from which Eyeless in Gaza is carved had been left barely protected from the elements after the tree was felled by a storm.
 It was over four years since that disaster.
 Axe and saw joined the host of creatures that had invaded the wood before I started to cut with the gouges and chisels of the woodcarver.
 There was no idea to start with—only to incise and discover.
-Following routes burrow
+Following routes burrowed

 Willow Winston